C

 Operational Excellence

-Production & Service Model: Capital One Financial Corporation delivers financial products and services through a multi-channel approach, including digital platforms, physical branches, and cafés.
+Production & Service Model: Capital One Financial Corporation delivers financial products and services through a multi-channel approach, including digital platforms, a network of branch locations, cafés, call centers, and automated teller machines (ATMs).

 Market Access & Customer Relationships